PCT Days 102 – 109

-I spent a week at home recovering from my Ulcerative Colitis flare-up.
+I spent a week recuperating in Seattle from my Ulcerative Colitis flare-up.
 It’s the first time that I’ve arrived in Seattle and not looked forward to returning home.
 As I rode the light rail into Seattle from the airport I felt depressed and defeated.
 I didn’t really want to be home.
 But I knew it was the right thing to do.

 When I got home the house was empty.
 Daniel and Katjia wouldn’t be coming home for another day.
 I wandered around aimlessly from room to room feeling at loose ends.
 Thankfully this feeling quickly passed and soon I was sighing with happiness as I sank into my bed.
 I love my bed.
 By the next day I was feeling right at home and happy to be there.